Learn More About Snapshot's Capabilities

 How DNA Phenotyping Works

 Beginning with large GaP datasets containing genetic information and measures of phenotype for thousands of subjects, Parabon's bioinformatics team performs large-scale statistical analysis on hundreds of thousands of individual SNPs and billions of SNP combinations to identify genetic markers that are associated with a trait.
 This mining process can take weeks of compute time running on hundreds, sometimes thousands, of computers.
 In the end, those SNPs with the greatest likelihood of contributing biologically to the trait's variation are selected for potential use in predictive models.

 Snapshot Success Stories

-Snapshot was built for the defense, security, justice, and intelligence communities, and has been used by countless law enforcement agencies across the country and around the world to help generate leads, narrow their suspect pools, and solve human remains cases, in both active and decades-old investigations.
+Snapshot has been used by hundreds of law enforcement agencies around the world to help generate leads, narrow their suspect pools, and solve human remains cases, in both active and decades-old investigations.